3.42 million Americans practiced martial arts in the past year.

 Next, your child will learn to stand up straight and hit their target where they're aiming.
 They learn to block oncoming attacks.
 All of this works to build a child's balance, coordination, and posture.

 Martial Arts for Kids Is Loaded With Benefits

-Kids as young as three years old can take martial arts for kids classes.
+In conclusion, kids as young as three years old can take martial arts classes.
 This will help set them up for the rest of their life.

 It'll instill a sense of respect and self-confidence.
 It'll help them defend themselves, and improve their strength, balance, coordination, and posture.